DataBiosphere/toil/docs/running/amazon.rst

 #.
 Create a `key pair`_ in the availability zone of your choice (our examples use ``us-west-2a``).

 #.
-Follow `Amazon's instructions`_ to create an ssh key and import it into EC2.
+Follow `Amazon's instructions`_ to create an SSH key and import it into EC2.

 #.
 Finally, you will need to `install`_ and `configure`_ the AWS Command Line Interface (CLI).